 Like The Big Short and The Big Lebowski, The Wolf of Wall Street and Wayne’s World, Baseketball and Billy Madison, Jerry Maguire is really a film about…

-Lost in the hellos one might have been had at, the dubious facts about the human head and olfactory ability of bees, the keen advice from balls-out CopyMat employees, and the discovery of “quan” is a 25-page
+Lost in the hellos one might have been had at, the dubious facts about the human head, and the discovery of “quan” is a 25-page

 memo mission statement that kicks off our hero’s journey: